-Tables 2.12 and 2.13 show the number of housing units needed by the year 2020.
+Tables 2.13 and 2.14 show the number of housing units needed by the year 2020.
 Population projections were developed by the Southwest Wisconsin Regional Planning Commission and used as the basis for analysis of future housing demand.
-The City of Platteville is projected to add about 670 people by 2020 and the Town, 225 new residents by 2020, bringing the City's population to 10,658 and the Town's to 1,565.
-New housing units are based on these projections.
+The City of Platteville is projected to add about 670 people by 2020 and the Town is projected to add 225 new residents, bringing their respective populations to 10,658 and 1,565.
+New housing units needed are based on these projections.

 According to the 1999 HNA, housing is needed for all income ranges.
 It also seems apparent that new construction should be targeted toward the higher income ranges.
-This, through the upgrading process, should open up those houses affordable to the lower income categories that have been previously occupied by higher income households.
+As higher income households move into new housing, existing housing will become more affordable for lower income households.
 However, there are available lots for upper income and speculative homes priced in that range that have had difficulty selling.
-Therefore, it is assumed that the upper income residents are content living in homes that are affordable to income groups below them, which reduces the number of affordable units in other income brackets.
 In addition, many of the middle and upper/middle income households do not wish to purchase an existing older home.
 The purchase price of these homes may be within their affordability guidelines, but repairs inherent in older homes often price the homes out of their reach.